MiffedLyric559/gta5-extended-video-export-Community-Edition/README.md

 - Original development by **Ali Alidoust**
 - Continued by the **GTA V modding community**
 - Inspiration from countless creators using Rockstar Editor to tell amazing stories
-- Revival initated by MiffedLyric together with Miffed Films - One of many amazing cinematic creators / studios for Gta 5 and FiveM.
+- Revival initiated by MiffedLyric together with Miffed Films - One of many amazing cinematic creators / studios for Gta 5 and FiveM.

 ---